ksu-cs-textbooks/cis400/content/D-milestones/15-website-milestone-1.md

 Modify the Razor page named _Privacy.cshtml_.
 It should:

 1. Set the page title to “Privacy Policy”
-2. Render a `<h1>` tag with the text “Cowboy Cafe Website Privacy Policy”
+2. Render a `<h1>` tag with the text “Bleakwind Buffet Website Privacy Policy”
 3. Render the following privacy policy in a `<p>` tag:

 _Bleakwind Buffet respects and values the privacy of its customers, as we hope you respect and value our own.
 This site does not collect any data on you.
 This site does not use cookies.
 This site only displays information about Bleakwind Buffet and its delectable food and delightful Skyrim-themed ambiance._